jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

 However since **wacomcpl** stored its settings as a [xsetwacom](xsetwacom "wikilink") script in **.xinitrc** we can at least duplicate the .xinitrc, calling it say **.xsetwacom.sh**.
-Below is a sample script for your stylus.
+Below is a sample script for your stylus. **This is a temporary hack** while we wait on a replacement for wacomcpl.

 While doing things this way may seem a little strange at first you'll find yourself quickly adapting.
 And this allows you some of the finer